italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

-The technical and administrative representatives complete the administrative procedure, defined by the Federation Authority or by an Intermediary (SA), for registering a new entity or for updating a preexisting one.
+The technical and administrative representatives complete the administrative procedure, defined by the Federation Authority or by an Intermediary (SA), for registering a new Entity or for updating a preexisting one.

 The Federation Authority or an Intermediary, after doing all the required technical and administrative controls, registers the public keys of the Leaf and releases a proof of Federation membership, in the form of Trust Mark (TM).